VlachosGroup/nextorch/docs/source/user/examples.rst

 Basic usage of the NEXTorch API

 - Example 1 and 2: Implementation of NEXTorch for single-objective optimization
+- Example 12 and 13: different DOE methods and comparing NEXTorch to Ax syntax
 .. nbgallery::
     :name: basic-api-usage
     :glob:

     ../examples/01_simple_1d
     ../examples/02_sin_1d
+    ../examples/12_PFR_yield_extension
+    ../examples/13_Using_Ax

 Applications in Reaction Engineering